KCreate/stackvm/design/semantic.md

 Neither of these values are inherently signed or unsigned, the operations on them however are.

-## Size types
+## Size specifiers

-Size types differ from regular types in the sense that they only limit the amount of bytes used for a value type.
+Size specifiers can be used to describe a given amount of bytes.

-Available size types are:
+A few constants are available for commonly used sizes.

 - `BYTE` - `8-bits`
 - `WORD` - `16-bits`